Are you still thinking about buying a Line 6 Variax? Variax Standard Limited Edition Onyx. The Blogging Musician @ adamharkus.com

 More from Niko Lalangas @ The Blogging Musician

-15 responses to “Line 6 Variax: Still thinking about buying one?”
+15 thoughts on “Line 6 Variax: Still thinking about buying one?”

 1. There’s reference in the comments about using the Variax wireless.
 Is that possible and still be able to use all the onboard features?
 Also, the music stores within 400km have discontinued selling Variax models.
 It is my understanding no new ones are being manufactured.
 Is that true?
 Thanks